Shin'ichirō Hattori: Titles and other championships

-Hattori has yet to appear in a major title match, but he has won four non-title tournaments.
+Hattori has appeared in one major title match but has yet to win a major title; he has, however, won four non-title tournaments.

 Awards and honors

 Hattori won the Japan Shogi Association's Annual Shogi Awards for "Best New Player" and "Most Games Played" for the April 2022 – March 2023 shogi year, and "Best Winning Percentage" for the April 2024 – March 2025 shogi year.